-It is important to note that all Bethlehem House facilities serve to offer shelter to the homeless as well as the critical wrap-around services that are essential to afford resident the very best support and opportunity to rebuild their lives and re-enter the community.
+It is important to note that all Bethlehem House facilities serve to offer shelter to the people experiencing homelessness as well as the critical wrap-around services that are essential to afford resident the very best support and opportunity to rebuild their lives and re-enter the community.

 Comment from Executive Manager of Bethlehem House, Ian Robertson:

-Along with St Vincent de Paul Society’s other facilities in Hobart, the New Bethlehem House will be utilised to ensure we can continue to deliver better services and meet the growing demand from homeless men, and those at risk of homelessness, in the community.
+Along with St Vincent de Paul Society’s other facilities in Hobart, the New Bethlehem House will be utilised to ensure we can continue to deliver better services and meet the growing demand from people experiencing homelessness, in the community.

 There is demand across Hobart for the critical services provided by Bethlehem House.
 However, local demand is not the only cohort of people in need to whom we offer assistance.
-People are travelling to Tasmania from interstate as a cohort of homeless.
+People are travelling to Tasmania from interstate as a cohort of people experiencing homelessness.
 In short, over the past two years, Bethlehem House is experiencing greater demand for assistance and support from within Tasmania and interstate.

-Bethlehem House is recognised as offering a high standard of service, professional help, and assistance to the homeless to integrate back into the community.
+Bethlehem House is recognised as offering a high standard of service, professional help, and assistance to people experiencing homelessness to integrate back into the community.
 The New Bethlehem House, with a dedicated mental health capability unit, will allow us to deliver an even better service to those men in need.

 Many of the men that come to Bethlehem House, if not all of them, suffer from various levels of mental health illness.
 Before they reach the point where we can assist them to ease back into the community, and able to fend for themselves, we need to help them with the psychosocial issues.